open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation-module.md

 annotated parameters, however modifying the values is done through the advice method return value and `@Advice.AssignReturned.ToArguments` annotation:

-Note that independent of the static return type of the advice method, all assignments done `@Advice.AssignReturned` will use explicit casts to the type of target field or variable.
-We explicitly override the `typing` parameter in those annotations in our agent. value to the appropriate type.

 ```java
 @Advice.OnMethodEnter(suppress = Throwable.class, inlined = false)
 @Advice.AssignReturned.ToArguments(@ToArgument(1))